 This paper reviewed the many drawbacks of the existing practice of benchmarking multiobjective algorithms with the over-used DTLZ and WFG test suites.
-Using the COCO platform most can be amended, but the performance assessment is still being done solely on artificial problem functions.
-The paper proposes to benchmark algorithms using COCO's anytime performance assessment on suites of real-world algorithms in addition to the artificial ones.
-Some benefits of sharing real-world problems with the EMO community are presented in hope to encourage greater exchange of knowledge between academia and industry.
+Using the COCO platform most can be amended, but the performance assess- ment is still being done solely on articial problem functions.
+The paper proposes to benchmark algorithms using COCO's anytime performance assessment on suites of real-world al- gorithms in addition to the articial ones.
+Some benets of sharing real-world problems with the EMO community are presented in hope to encourage greater exchange of knowledge between academia and industry.

-Acknowledgments
+6. Acknowledgments

-The author acknowledges the financial support from the Slovenian Research Agency (project No. Z2-8177).
+The author acknowledges the nancial support from the Slovenian Research Agency (project No. Z2-8177).